 Good to know.
 But flexible work doesn’t always mean remote work.
 In addition, it means that employees can decide up to agreed level how and when they work.

 Flexible working has several benefits for organizations.
 For instance, people who have flexible work options are more loyal.
 According to FlexJobs’ 6th annual survey of more than 5,000 participants – 79% of respondents said that flexible work options would make them more loyal.
 In addition, 29% of respondents in the same study said that they would take a 10-20% cut in pay in exchange for the option to telecommute.

-Moreover, flexible work environment is something that is attractive to potential candidates.
-For instance, according to study conducted by Jacob Morgan’s company Chess Media Group in 2013 called The Future of Work: Reshaping the Workplace Today.
-Building for Tomorrow they found: 90% of employees believe that an organization that offers flexible work environment is more attractive to prospect hires than one that doesn’t.
+Moreover, the flexible work environment is something that is attractive to potential candidates.
+For instance, according to a study conducted by Jacob Morgan’s company Chess Media Group in 2013 called The Future of Work: Reshaping the Workplace Today.
+Building for Tomorrow they found: 90% of employees believe that an organization that offers flexible work environment is more attractive to prospective hires than one that doesn’t.

-Let’s take also third example.
+Let’s take also the third example.
 Hoolekandeteenused (100% state-owned Estonian enterprise that provides social welfare services to adults with special mental needs) is another employer that allows employees work remotely.
-For instance their Head of Procurement lives and works two months per year in Thailand and their Head of Development lives already 6th year in Czech Republics.
+For instance, their Head of Procurement lives and works two months per year in Thailand and their Head of Development lives already the 6th year in Czech Republics.

-So you see, flexible work has different benefits for organization, such as helping to attract and retain loyal and engaged workforce.
+So you see, flexible work has different benefits for an organization, such as helping to attract and retain a loyal and engaged workforce.

 Do you offer flexible work in your organization?
 Share your story!
 Leave your comment!

 Sources used in this post: